 Use the Right Shampoo

 Using the wrong shampoo can spell disaster for your hair, especially when you are using it every single day.
 Use one with ingredients too harsh for your scalp and it can cause itchiness and dryness.
 A shampoo with a formulation that is too heavy can cause your hair to become limp.
 To ensure your hair gets the best possible treatment from its daily wash, opt for a lightweight shampoo as this will be gentle enough to be used everyday and will not dry out your scalp.
 Be sure to check the ingredients list too when buying shampoos.
 If you have fine hair, opt for shampoos formulated without sulphates such as sodium lauryl sulphate and sodium laureth sulphate as sulphates tend to be too harsh for the delicate nature of fine hair.
 Sulphate-free shampoos are also suitable for those with a sensitive scalp.
 Another important thing when shampooing your hair is to stick to the roots of your hair.
 Avoid applying shampoo onto your hair ends because this can dry them out and result in even more frizz.
 To keep the ends of your hair moisturised, apply some conditioner onto them (make sure to not put conditioner onto your roots because this can weigh them down).
+If you have a preferred shampoo that you are unable to get at stores near you, try shopping for them on online beauty care platforms!

 Apply A De-Frizzing Product